gvwilson/thirdbit/src/fiction/cherne/index.md

 twenty gallops long, and a full gallop deep.

-Mounted travel in the Angels' Fall is difficult or impossible (which is the main reason the Darpani have never invaded the Regimental Kingdoms).
+Mounted travel in the Angels' Fall is difficult or impossible (which is the main reason the Darpani have never invaded the Ninety Kingdoms).
 People travel on foot, by water, or by air if they can.

 ### Plangentia and the Cansados

-Plangentia consists of the Regimental Kingdoms and the Cansado Mountains.
+Plangentia consists of the Ninety Kingdoms and the Cansado Mountains.
-The Regimental Kingdoms lie between the high central plain of Cherne and the western arm of the Ocean, and are separated from Araña by the Cansados (which other Chernese regard as pretentious hills, rather than proper mountains).
+The Ninety Kingdoms lie between the high central plain of Cherne and the western arm of the Ocean, and are separated from Araña by the Cansados (which other Chernese regard as pretentious hills, rather than proper mountains).
 The land is cool and damp in the north; fog often blankets the coast, and winter is